Zero friction.

 This Privacy Policy governs how Firecode Labs, LLC ("Firecode Labs", "we", or "our"), the operator of the Propelo iOS app and the website (together referred to as "the Service"), collects, uses, maintains, and discloses information from users ("you" or "users").
 It applies to all products and services offered by Firecode Labs.1.
 Information Collection

-When you sign in to the Service using your Google account, we collect your email address, which acts as your unique user ID, and your display name.
-If you choose to grant calendar access, we also collect information about your preferred Google Calendar and timezone to ensure that your tasks are scheduled correctly.
+If you choose to grant calendar access, we read your Google Calendar events to determine your availability and schedule Propelo-created events.
+We do not store full calendar event contents for product use.
+We do store calendar sync metadata needed to maintain synchronization, such as Google event IDs and scheduled timestamps associated with your tasks.
+Limited operational logs may also include calendar or task metadata for debugging and security purposes.
+We only store your timezone.
 To deliver the Service’s features, we store any tasks, goals, and related data you create, including due dates, scheduling preferences, and the number of tasks you’d like per day.
 These are used to power features like automatic task planning and calendar syncing.

 We also use pseudonymous and anonymous analytics data through Mixpanel on the iOS app and Google Analytics on our webpage to measure usage trends and improve performance.
-This data is collected only with your consent if you're located in the EU, and can be toggled on or off in the Service’s settings at any time.
+We request your consent for analytics tracking in-app regardless of your location.
+Analytics are disabled until you opt in and can be revoked at any time from app settings.
 We never sell your data or use it for third-party advertising.
-If we contact you, it will only be in relation to support, product updates, or issues related to your account or security.

 For users in the European Economic Area (EEA), our processing of your data is based on one of the following legal grounds: performance of a contract (e.g., creating and maintaining your account), your explicit consent (e.g., for calendar sync or analytics), compliance with legal obligations (e.g., fraud detection or breach notifications), and our legitimate interest (e.g., to maintain platform security and usability).
-If we rely on consent, you may withdraw it at any time through the app’s settings or by contacting us.
+If we rely on consent, you may withdraw it at any time through the app’s settings or by contacting us.5.
+Compliance

 General Data Protection Regulation (GDPR): We comply with the principles and requirements set forth in the GDPR concerning the collection, use, retention, and protection of personal data.
-The text of the regulation can be viewed at: https://gdpr.eu/.
+The text of the regulation can be viewed at: https://gdpr.eu/.California Consumer Privacy Act (CCPA): We also adhere to the rights and obligations outlined in the CCPA, providing California residents with control over their personal information.6.
+Data Sharing and Third-Party Services

 You have full control over your personal information.
 At any time, you may request access to the personal data we store about you, correct inaccurate or outdated information, or request a full export of your data in a machine-readable format.
 You may also delete your account and all related data by deleting your account through the app or by contacting us.
 For users covered under GDPR or CCPA, we fully honor the rights granted by those laws, including the right to object to processing, withdraw consent, or request that your data not be shared with any third parties beyond what’s required to operate the Service.

 The Service’s use and transfer of information received from Google APIs complies with the Google API Services User Data Policy (https://developers.google.com/terms/api-services-user-data-policy), including the Limited Use requirements.
-We never use your Google Calendar data for advertising, resell, or analysis beyond the intended feature of task scheduling.
+We never use your Google Calendar data for advertising, resell, or analysis beyond the intended feature of task scheduling.9.
+Analytics, Cookies, and EU Consent

 If you have any questions about this Privacy Policy or your data, or if you would like to make a request under GDPR or CCPA, you can contact us at: